The Columbia University Individual Development Plan (IDP) Program

 You can create an IDP that is relevant to your discipline by clicking the links below and following the prompts.

-Click here to access the free online self-assessment, career planning, and exploration tool for Humanities and Social Sciences postdocs and PhDs.
+ImaginePhD to access the free online self-assessment, career planning, and exploration tool for Humanities and Social Sciences Postdocs and PhDs.

-Click here to access the free online self-assessment, career planning, and exploration tool for STEM postdocs and PhDs.
+MyIDP to access the free online self-assessment, career planning, and exploration tool for STEM Postdocs and PhDs.

-In addition to the rigorous research skill development that occurs under the mentorship of individual PIs, Columbia offers multiple seminars and workshops to help postdoctoral researchers prepare for and be competitive on the job market.
+In addition to the rigorous research skill development that occurs under the mentorship of individual PIs, Columbia offers multiple seminars and workshops to help Postdoctoral researchers prepare for and be competitive on the job market.
 OPA organizes a regularly occurring workshop series focusing on aspects of job preparation, such as CV/resume and cover letter development, networking skills, and interviewing skills, among other topics.
-OPA also offers the opportunity for postdocs to participate in mock interviews and/or receive individualized feedback on aspects of their applications.
-Postdocs interested in an academic career path have access to the “Academic Application Boot Camp,” an annual course that offers recommendations on the development of academic application materials in the Spring and assistance preparing for interviews in the Fall, while also offering guidance on transitioning to research independence.
+OPA also offers the opportunity for Postdocs to participate in mock interviews and/or receive individualized feedback on aspects of their applications.
+Postdocs interested in an academic career path have access to the “Academic Application and Early Career Success Series,” an annual program that offers recommendations on the development of academic application materials and assistance preparing for interviews, while also offering guidance on transitioning to research independence.